CXwudi/vocadb-video-downloader/README.md

 As a computer science student, can we write a program that automatically download PVs for me? 🤔 The answer is Yes. 😎
 In 2017, The predecessor of this project [Niconico Video Downloader](https://github.com/CXwudi/Niconico-Video-Downloader) was out.
 It can automatically download every PVs in my NicoNico favourite list just in one click. 😂
 However, as more and more Vocaloid Producers tend to abundant NicoNico and upload new songs to Youtube only (Yes!
 I am talking about you, HoneyWork and ナユタン星人) 😡, we need a new program that is extendable for support more video services (inclduing NicoNico, Youtube and Bilibili at least) 😏.
 Also we want to integrate an audio extractor in to the new program for automatically extracts audios from PVs that downloaded. 😄
+And this new program is VocaDB Video Downloader, in short called Project VD ✨

 ## Introduction

 Project VD: [VocaDB](https://vocadb.net/) Video Downloader
-A batching program driven by Youtube-dl, FFmpeg and Python Mutagen lib, that can download PVs from VocaDB favourite list, and extract and tags these audio with information and thumbnails
+A multi-module program driven by Youtube-dl, FFmpeg and Python Mutagen lib, that can download PVs from VocaDB favourite list, and extract and tags these audio with information and thumbnails
-This is the successor of my previous project [Niconico Video Downloader](https://github.com/CXwudi/Niconico-Video-Downloader).

 Aim to provide the following features: